Taigei-class submarine: Design

 The hull design of the Taigei class is said to not differ too much from the Sōryū class but will be 100 tons heavier than its predecessor.
 However, the Taigei-class submarines will be more advanced as they are equipped with newer equipment such as sonar systems, snorkel power generation system.
 The Taigei class will use lithium-ion batteries much like the JS Ōryū and JS Tōryū submarines.
 The submarines use the Type 18 torpedo (ja), a successor to the Type 89 torpedo.

 Operational use

 The first submarine of this class, Taigei, will be converted to a test submarine.
 The reason for the change is due to the need to acquire a dedicated test submarine instead of pulling an ordinary submarine from its operations to conduct tests.
 By doing so, the JMSDF can increase operating days and strengthen monitoring activities with their attack submarines while the test submarine will accelerate research and development.

 Boats

+Successor

+Kawasaki Heavy Industries (KHI) received a research and development (R&D) contract from the Ministry of Defense on December 29, 2023 to design a new diesel-electric submarine (SSK) class.